Skip to content

 New Repository

-• Now fill up all the required details like the repository name, description which is optional and also make the repository public for this task.
+• Nonetheless, Now fill up all the required details like the repository name, a description which is optional, and also make the repository public for this task.

 Create a new Repository

-• After creating your desired repository, you will need to open a Git Bash.
-If you do not have it installed yet you can download it here.
+• After creating your desired repository, you must open a Git Bash.
+You can download it here if you do not have it installed yet.

-• Now move to the specific path in your local computer where you have your code saved locally by typing cd ‘path_name’.
-The cd commands stand for change directory which is used to change to the working directory on your system and locate your file.
+• Now move to the specific path in your local computer where your code is saved locally by typing cd ‘path_name.’
+Moreover, The cd commands stand for change directory, which is used to change to the working directory on your system and locate your file.

 changing Directory